Vijai Singh Shekhawat: Early life and education

 Shekhawat attended the St. Joseph's Academy and Colonel Brown Cambridge School in Dehradun, Bishop Cotton Boys' School in Bangalore, and St Joseph's College in Darjeeling.
 He later attended the National Defence Academy in Maharashtra and the US Naval War College in Newport, Rhode Island.
-Shekhawat was selected for the Joint Services Wing of the National Defence Academy (NDA) in 1952, and was awarded the President's Gold Medal for the best all-round cadet in December 1953.
+Shekhawat was selected for the Joint Services Wing of the National Defence Academy (NDA) in 1952, and was awarded the President's gold medal for the best all-round cadet in December 1953.
 He was commissioned in 1956.

 Naval career

 Early career

-Shekhawat received submarine training in the UK from 1963–1964 and the USSR from 1966–1967, He served as Executive and Commanding Officer for several submarines, including the INS Kalvari and the INS Karanj, which he commissioned and sailed from the Baltic Sea to India.
+Shekhawat received submarine training in the UK from 1963 to 1964 and the USSR from 1966 to 1967, He served as Executive and Commanding Officer for several submarines, including the INS Kalvari and the INS Karanj, which he commissioned and sailed from the Baltic Sea to India.
 He received the Vir Chakra gallantry award for his service as commander of the Karanj during the Indo-Pakistani War of 1971.